-- Conditions or diseases resulting in diminished ability to coagulate blood properly (thrombocytopenia, bone marrow diseases, Von Willebrand disease, and others)
+- Conditions or diseases resulting in a diminished ability to clot blood properly (thrombocytopenia, bone marrow diseases, Von Willebrand disease, and others)

-The conditions that cause severe inability to coagulate blood properly (thrombocytopenia, bone marrow diseases, Von Willebrand disease, and others) can cause spontaneous bruising and hematomas without tissue injury from trauma.
+The conditions that cause severe inability to clot blood properly (thrombocytopenia, bone marrow diseases, Von Willebrand disease, and others) can cause spontaneous bruising and hematomas without tissue injury from trauma.

 What are signs and symptoms of a hematoma or a bruise?

 Hematomas may or may not be associated with symptoms, such as localized pain and tenderness.
-Because a hematoma often does not directly involve the skin, it may not have any visible appearance, or it may be associated with a tender raised area under the skin.
+Because a hematoma often does not directly involve the skin, it may not have any visible appearance or may be associated with a tender raised area under the skin.
 If the hematoma is in an internal organ, it will not be visible.
-If a hematoma is seriously affecting an organ, that organ may have impaired function.
+If a hematoma seriously affects an organ, that organ may have impaired function.
 For example, a hematoma in the brain can cause paralysis; a hematoma in the kidney may cause decreased kidney function.

-A bruise will always appear in the skin as a localized area of discoloration.
-Originally, a bruise may appear bluish, blackish blue, or purple.
+A bruise will always appear on the skin as a localized area of discoloration.
+Initially, a bruise may appear bluish, blackish-blue, or purple.
 Eventually, its color usually evolves to brownish, then light green as it fades.
 A bruise may or may not be tender.
-A typical sign of a bruise in the skin is that it does not blanch when pressed.
+A typical sign of a bruise on the skin is that it does not blanch when pressed.
 Sometimes bruises are associated with tears in the skin.